ShashankRajSara/Data-Engineering/Notes/python-notes.md

     - file I/O file IO handling
     - to Save => close the file

+- Access Modifiers
+    - Public
+    - Private
+    - Protected
+    - default (Package Protected)

+- *Name Manling* => Changing the name of __variable to other name
+    - Ex: __salary to _Trainer__salary

+- Abstract Class - Child class should implement the methods which are in parent class

 - Question
     - Call by Value and call by reference